Human Subjects Research

 Email: cuhs@harvard.edu

-Harvard University policy and federal regulations require that all research involving human subjects that meets the federal regulatory definition of human subjects research be reviewed and approved by an Institutional Review Board (IRB) before the research begins.
-This requirement applies to all human subjects research studies that meet this definition, whether conducted by faculty, staff, or students; on or off campus; and regardless of funding.
-The IRB for Harvard University Area (HUA) researchers, including those in the Faculty of Arts and Sciences, is the HUA IRB, also known as the Committee on the Use of Human Subjects (CUHS).
+Federal regulations and Harvard University policy require that research involving human subjects be reviewed and approved by an Institutional Review Board (IRB) before the research begins.
+This requirement applies to all studies that meet the definition of human research, whether conducted by faculty, staff, or students; whether on or off campus; and regardless of funding status or source.
+The IRB for researchers on the Allston/Cambridge campus, including those in the Faculty of Arts and Sciences, is the Harvard University Area (HUA) IRB, historically known as the Committee on the Use of Human Subjects (CUHS).

 - The types of research that require IRB review,